jprivillaso/SpringIntegration/README.md

 An example of Spring integration in a simple Java Web Application using:

-HTML, Ajax, Brite.js, Bootstrap, Jquery, and Jqueyy UI themes in the front-end Spring Framework, Spring Data, Hibernate, JPA in the back-end.
+HTML, Ajax, Brite.js, Bootstrap, Jquery, and Jqueyy UI themes in the front-end and /n Spring Framework, Spring Data, Hibernate, JPA in the back-end.